An immersive installation exploring toxicity, liminality and displacement as held in our built and unbuilding environment.

 PHALICTITE featuring RICHARD JAMES HALL enacted a primal dredging of sound spiralling through the dust of time and memory released.

 The site was once home to the Star and Shadow Cinema, Artworks and an environmental monitoring service, bisected by both Hadrian’s Wall and the Victorian Tunnels as well as going through many other industrial incarnations.
 Marks of the shifting uses are evident in the building as well as the dust that has settled beneath the floorboards, behind the walls.
-Using scientific, mythological and artistic approaches pulling back the layers and look at what is revealed during ‘regeneration’, what is unearthed.
+Pulling back the layers, Knox has investigated what is revealed during ‘regeneration’, what is unearthed.

-This project is funded by Arts Council England and Calmont Group.
-It is supported by Star and Shadow, New and Northern Charter.
+This project was funded by Arts Council England.
+It is supported by Star and Shadow, NewBridge Project, Northern Charter and Calmont Group.